Positive Emotions and Well-Being

 What does it mean to prioritize happiness?
 (How can we increase positive emotions in our lives?)

 BF: “Everyone is busy these days, so much so that we can become too focused on our “to do” list.
-Prioritizing positivity means also having a “to feel” list and scheduling in time for activities that you know to be reliable elicitors of your own positive emotions.
+Prioritizing positivity means also having a “to feel” list and scheduling time for activities that you know to be reliable elicitors of your own positive emotions.
 For me it’s spending time with a friend, walking in nature, or creating a new recipe.”

 Why are positive social connections considered a health behavior and how can we increase their occurrence?